IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 JWT token SHALL be signed as specified in JSON Web Signature [RFC 7515].
 If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) SHALL be used as described in [RFC 7515, Section 7.1].

-Any actor that supports this transaction MAY support the JWE (unsigned but encrypted) alternative of the JWT token.
-TODO:  Discuss in committee
+Any actor MAY support the JWE (unsigned but encrypted) alternative of the JWT token.

 Of the signature of JWT algorithms specified in the JSON Web Algorithms [RFC 7518], the following algorithm SHALL be supported:
 - *HS256*: HMAC using SHA-256 hash algorithm.